falenas108/Lab-Scripts/README.md

-This folder contains several files that I used to sort, analyze, and create pretty pictures from data.
+This folder contains several files that I used to sort, analyze, and create pictures from data.
+Sample graphs are in the "graphs" folder.

 Authors--Jay Feldman